TechMap-io/dev.scraper.techmap.io/README.md

 # Introduction to this Scraping system

-This scraping system is used to extract data from job portals such as stepstone, monster, ... by iterating over categories (or industries, jobnames, etc.) and then drilling down the pagination.
+This scraping system is used to extract data from job portals such as stepstone, monster, careerbuilder, etc. by iterating over categories (or industries, jobnames, etc.) and then drilling down the pagination.
 It mainly uses JSoup to access the pages via CSS selectors.

-Your task is to create a new Scraper Groovy class similar to the class `StepstoneScraper.groovy` in the directory `./src/main/io/techmap/scrape/scraper/webscraper` for the given website.
-Try to scrape as many information as possible from a page by checking the data classes `Job.groovy`, `Location.groovy`, and `Company.groovy` (as well as the shared classes in `./src/main/io/techmap/scrape/data/shared`).
+Your task is to create a new Scraper in Groovy/Java similar to the class `StepstoneScraper.groovy` (in the directory `./src/main/io/techmap/scrape/scraper/webscraper`).
+You mainly need to adapt the CSS selectors to for the targeted Website (as described in your Task).Try to scrape as many information as possible from the page by checking the data classes `Job.groovy`, `Location.groovy`, and `Company.groovy` (as well as the shared classes in `./src/main/io/techmap/scrape/data/shared`).

+To get accustomed to the system, test if the system works on your computer by executing the steps in "Executing the System" (see below)

+#### General Process:
+1. Copy the class `StepstoneScraper.groovy` and rename appropriately (NOTE: the class must end with `Scraper.groovy` - see `Main.scrapeSource()` that uses a classloader)
+2. Go to the website to scrape and find a list of categories, industries, sectors or jobnames the website uses to group their job ads (favor industries before categories before jobnames)
+3. Adapt method `scrape()` in your Class to select the groups (i.e., categories, industries or jobnames)
+   * NOTE: If the website uses multiple levels to group jobs, loop over them in the `scrape()` method and collect all `extraData` (e.g. workopolis.com uses "Job functions" and then "Job Titles" which should be stored in `extraData.category` and `extraData.jobname`).
+4. Adapt the CSS selectors in the method `scrapePageGroup()` to iterate through the pagination of the new website.
+You mainly need to find the number of jobs in this group and find or construct the link to the next page.
+5. In the method `scrapePageList()` you only need to extract the URL and the idInSource (i.e., the Job ID which should be part of the URL and often looks like a number (e.g., "6691744" for Stepstone), number-letter mix (e.g., "JDH0GQ605XQT911R5Y0" for Careerbuilder) or maybe UUIDs).
+    * NOTE: Please remove parameters in the URL if they are not needed to load the job page (i.e., if they do not contain the idInSource).
+6. The main part is done in the method `scrapePage()` - you need to understand the job page structure and create minimal CSS selectors to scrape data such as the job title, description, location or company.
+Please try to identify JSON objects in the page's source code and use this data.
+    * TIP: use the icognito mode of chrome or another browser to view the page and check via the developer tools or the page's source code if the page itself contains the data or if it is created/loaded via JavaScript functions.
+The current test system does not include a headless browser to access this data.
+    * NOTE: The most important JSON object is probable the Schema.org Job Posting description (look for "application/ld+json" in the page's source code).
+See https://schema.org/JobPosting for more info.

-##### Please Note:
+#### Please Note:
-* It is best if you just copy the class `StepstoneScraper.groovy` and adapt the CSS selectors to the new website.
-* No other classes should be changed or added - if you find a Bug please comment and send an Email or Pull Request.
+* No other classes than your Scraper class should be changed or added - if you find a Bug please comment and send an Email or Pull Request.
-* Some Classes and method might not seem to do much - this is due to the reduction from the main system - many methods are gutted.
+* Some classes and method might not seem to do much - this is due to the reduction from the main system - many methods are gutted.

 ## Executing the System
 To execute the system you can run it from the shell/cli, an IDE such as IntelliJ IDEA or via a Docker container.
 The system takes three arguments:
-1. The first is used to indicate the command "scrape" (in this test system the only other command is "selftest")
+1. The first argument is used to indicate the command "scrape" (in this test system the only other command is "selftest")
-2. The second is used to indicate the source portal / website, e.g. "Stepstone" (it is used to identify the class - a new scraper needs a new name such as "careerbuilder")
+2. The second argument is used to indicate the source portal / website, e.g. "Stepstone" (it is used to identify the class - a new scraper needs a new name such as "Careerbuilder")
-3. The third is used to indicate the number of pages to scrape during development you should use an IDE with debugging (e.g., IntelliJ CE) or keep the value low.
+3. The third argument is used to indicate the number of pages to scrape during development you should use an IDE with debugging (e.g., IntelliJ CE) or keep the value low.

 #### To execute from the cli /shell:
-Install gradle (version 6.x) and run the commands:
+Install gradle (version 6.x), groovy (version 3.x), and Java (version 11.x) before running one of the following commands:
 * `gradle run --args=selftest` to test if the dependencies are loaded etc.
 The output should look somewhat like this:
 ```